 Cooking with Bone-In Meat Provides Health Benefits

-Using bone-in chicken makes this Italian rosemary chicken recipe more flavorful and offers nutritional benefits.
+Using bone-in chicken makes this Italian recipe more flavorful and offers nutritional benefits.
 Bones provide vitamin A, minerals, and collagen.
 For more nutritional benefits, check out Stephanie Kay’s Nutrition post on Why you Should Eat Bone-In Meat.
 If eating meat off the bone is not your thing, remove it before serving, and the nutritional benefits will remain in the delicious sauce.

 Tuscan Chicken: Pressure Cooker, Slow Cooker, or Stovetop

 Cooking with bones adds to the cooking time, so I offer the recipe in various cooking methods.
 The recipe below explains the variations between the three ways:

 - Slow cooker